-- (1) Amounts represent recurring dividends that were declared and paid for during each quarter of fiscal 2020, 2019, and 2018, respectively. - (2) Dividend equivalents are distributions made to option holders equal to the previously declared special dividends.
+(1) Amounts represent recurring dividends that were declared and paid for during each quarter of fiscal 2022, 2021, and 2020, respectively.

-On December 12, 2011, the Board approved a \$30.0 million share repurchase program, which was further increased by the Board on (i) January 27, 2015 to \$180.0 million, (ii) January 25, 2017 to \$410.0 million, (iii) November 2, 2017 to \$610.0 million, (iv) May 24, 2018 to \$910.0 million, and (v) May 23, 2019 to \$1,310.0 million.
+On December 12, 2011, the Board of Directors approved a share repurchase program, which was most recently increased to \$2,160.0 million in January 26, 2022.
 The Company may repurchase shares pursuant to the program by means of open market repurchases, directly negotiated repurchases or through agents acting pursuant to negotiated repurchase agreements.
-During fiscal 2020 and 2019, the Company purchased 2.5 million and 5.1 million shares of the Company's Class A Common Stock for an aggregate of \$173.4 million and \$239.8 million, respectively.
-As of March 31, 2020, the Company had approximately \$484.8 million remaining under the repurchase program.
+During fiscal 2022 and 2021, the Company purchased 4.7 million and 3.8 million shares of the Company's Class A Common Stock, respectively, for an aggregate of \$389.9 million and \$293.4 million, respectively.
+As of March 31, 2022, the Company had approximately \$651.6 million remaining under the repurchase program.

-Any determination to pursue one or more of the above alternative uses for excess cash is subject to the discretion of the Board, and will depend upon various factors, including our results of operations, financial condition, liquidity requirements, restrictions that may be imposed by applicable law, our contracts, and our Credit Agreement, as amended, and other factors deemed relevant by the Board.
+Any determination to pursue one or more of the above alternative uses for excess cash is subject to the discretion of our Board of Directors, and will depend upon various factors, including our results of operations, financial condition, liquidity requirements, restrictions that may be imposed by applicable law, our contracts, and our Credit Agreement, as amended, and other factors deemed relevant by our Board of Directors.